dspradeepkumar/pradeep.github.io/collaborators.md

 + I worked on the __Android app communication security study in SEFCOM Labs__ in 2019 as a study Scholar at Arizona State University, guided by Prof.Yan, Prof.Tiffany, Prof.Fish, and Prof.Adam and published our research work in HICSS’54 (2021).

-+ I am happy to say that I collaborated with Dr. Jaejong Baek on a study to analyze the LTE network traffic patterns and that our work has recently been approved for publication at IEEE/IFIP DSN 2023.
++ I am happy to say that __I collaborated with Dr. Jaejong Baek on a study to analyze the LTE network traffic patterns__ and that our work has recently been approved for publication at IEEE/IFIP DSN 2023.

-+ I had the pleasure of working on the static analysis of Android corporate applications alongside Dr. Carlos Rubio Medrano and Dr. Jaejong Baek, and we excitingly published our research paper in Information Systems Frontiers.
++ I had the pleasure of working on the __static analysis of Android corporate applications alongside Dr. Carlos Rubio Medrano and Dr. Jaejong Baek__, and we excitingly published our research paper in Information Systems Frontiers.

 # Collaborators